 In February 2022, the Russian Federation and Belarus commenced a military action with the country of Ukraine.
 As a result of this action, various nations, including the United States, have instituted economic sanctions against the Russian Federation and Belarus.
-Further, the impact of this action and related sanctions on the world economy are not determinable as of the date of these financial statements and the specific impact on the Company's financial condition, results of operations, and cash flows is also not determinable as of the date of these financial statements.
+Further, the impact of this action and related sanctions on the world economy are not determinable as of the date of these unaudited condensed financial statements and the specific impact on the Company's financial condition, results of operations, and cash flows is also not determinable as of the date of these unaudited condensed financial statements.

-Note 6- Class A Ordinary Shares Subject to Possible Redemption
+Note 6-Class A Ordinary Shares Subject to Possible Redemption

 The Company's Class A ordinary shares feature certain redemption rights that are considered to be outside of the Company's control and subject to the occurrence of future events.
 The Company is authorized to issue 500,000,000 Class A ordinary shares with a par value of \$0.0001 per share.
-As of September 30, 2022 and December 31, 2021, there were 48,300,000 Class A ordinary shares issued and outstanding, which were all subject to possible redemption and are classified outside of permanent equity in the condensed balance sheets.
+As of March 31, 2023 and December 31, 2022, there were 918,402 and 48,300,000 Class A ordinary shares issued and outstanding, respectively, which were all subject to possible redemption and are classified outside of permanent equity in the balance sheets.